cjoy/cs9318/notes/notes.md

   * where `N` is the total number of transactions.
 * **Confidence**:
   * `Conf(A -> B) = P(B | A) = Support(A ∪ B) / Support(A)`
-* If association rule meets the minimum support and confidence, we can say it's **strong**.
+* If association rule meets the minimum required support and confidence, we can say it's **strong**.
 ## Mining Association Rules
 * ![Example](assets/assos_mining.png)
 ## Association Rule Mining Algorithms